 Each connection in the response includes the connecting people, addresses, and businesses that link it to the ordered business, along with a confidence score.

 In this example, “Acme Holdings LLC” shares a person (John Doe, listed as CEO), a primary address, a registered agent, and is also named as its manager on the ordered business’s SOS filing.
 Together, these signals produce a high confidence score of 0.96.
-The connected_business_id is null because no report has been ordered on this connection yet.
+The connected_business_id is null because you haven’t ordered a report on this connection yet.

 The connecting_businesses array shows all three reference types: an outbound reference where the ordered business’s own SOS filing names “Acme Holdings LLC” as its owner (sources populated); an inbound reference where “Acme Holdings LLC“‘s filing names “Acme Corporation” (sources and titles empty because the evidence lives on the connected business’s records, not the ordered business’s); and a shared reference to “National Registered Agents Inc”, a registered agent company that appears on both businesses’ filings (sources populated).